ofiwg/libfabric/man/fi_endpoint.3.md

   case, `ep_attr->max_msg_size` should be used.

 - *FI_OPT_MAX_TAGGED_SIZE - size_t *
-: Define the maximum message size that can be trnasferred by the endpoint in a single tagged message.
+: Define the maximum message size that can be transferred by the endpoint in a single tagged message.
 The size is limited by the endpoint's configuration and the provider's capabilities, and must be less than or equal to `ep_attr->max_msg_size`.